Skip to main content

 b) Three years from the date you should reasonably have known there were grounds for complaint.

-The Legal Ombudsman will not accept complaints where the act or date of awareness was before 6th October 2010.
+c) The Legal Ombudsman will not accept complaints where the act or date of awareness was before 6th October 2010.

-9. If we have to change any of the above timescales we will let you know and explain why.
+7. If we have to change any of the above timescales we will let you know and explain why.
 Alternative complaints bodies (such as ProMediate and Small Claims Mediation) exist which are competent to deal with complaints about legal services should both you and our firm consent to use such a scheme.
 In the event that you wish to use an alternative complaint body you should advise us and we will then state if we agree.
-The procedure above also applies to complaints arising concerning our bill.
-There may also be a right to object to the bill by applying to the court for an assessment of the bill under Part III of the Solicitors Act 1974; The Legal Ombudsman may not consider a complaint about a bill if you have applied to the Court for assessment of that bill.